EXHIBITON SCHEDULE

 Final Exhibition

-October 2026
+TBD 2026

 After a decade at the helm of his own gallery, artist Curtis Speer closes this chapter of his career with a poetic return to where it all began.
 By bookending his ten-year tenure with the original exhibition, “It Was Hopper All Along,” Speer creates a full-circle moment that is both reflective and declarative.
 The show, which first signaled his commitment to psychological realism, American solitude, and a quiet reckoning with interior life, now re-emerges as a summation of everything the gallery stood for—discipline, atmosphere, and moral inquiry through paint.
 In revisiting this inaugural exhibition, Speer does not simply repeat the past; he reframes it, honoring the foundation he built while stepping forward into his next evolution as an artist unbound by walls.